swanhtet01/cbm-fx-webapp/README.md

 - Charts: MMK totals and per-$1 view
 - Sensitivity: quick grid of shortfall across p1% and r2 ±400
 - Scenarios: add multiple scenarios and export to CSV
+- Required-rate summary to show the black rate needed on the exporter's share

 ## Local Run
 ```bash